-In honor of Earth Day (April 22) and Earth Week, the State of Illinois encourages employees to participate in "No Print Week" from April 21-25, and try electronic alternatives to printing.
-During “No Print Week,” do your part for the environment and help the state save money!
+In honor of Earth Day (April 22) and Earth Week, the State of Illinois encourages employees do your part for the environment and help the state save money!
 Instead of printing on paper, for example, forward emails electronically only, and scan or save documents to an electronic format to your computer.
+Turn out the lights; overhead lighting is the biggest electricity hog in the typical commercial building.

 - According to the U.S. EPA, about 69 million tons of paper and cardboard are used and more than 2 billion books, 350 million magazines, and 24 billion newspapers are published each year.